 Prepare to be ushered into the inner circle of Nolinski Paris, Jean-Louis Deniot’s alluring interior-design triumph that feels more private member’s club than hotel.
 You’re a 10-minute northward saunter to the highly decorated Palais Garnier – the opera house that dominates the place de l’Opéra – and your new home from home will certainly give you something to sing about.
-From the green block of Carrara marble doubling as front desk to the sweep of staircase heading roomward, it’s a hell of a first act that shows you’ve arrived in the world’s most elegant city.
+From the green block of Carrara marble doubling as front desk to the sweep of staircase heading roomward, it’s a hell of a first act.
 Inside the rooms, more like private Parisian mini-apartments, curated art and book collections await, framed with flashes of mirror and gold, high-contrast mouldings and bathrooms lovingly overlaid with 1920s-style tilework.
-Sinking into the heated pool in the subterranean spa, you’d be forgiven for believing yourself miles away in a restful Swiss retreat.
 Saying au revoir to Nolinski is a curtain call you’ll never quite be ready for.

 12pm, but flexible, subject to availability.
 Earliest check-in, 3pm.

 Double rooms from £562.21 (€630), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of €3.75 per person per night on check-out.

 Rates include a continental buffet or à la carte breakfast served in the glittering restaurant dining room.

 At the hotel